The Expository Writing Program invites proposals for Diversity, Equity, & Inclusion Collaboration Grants for 2019-2020.

 - a description of the goals, aims, format, and activities of the proposed collaborative project

-- an explanation of how the project and activities speak to issues of diversity, equity, and inclusion, as understood by you and in relation to the teaching of writing, and in conversation with the English department’s strategic plan, if applicable
+- an explanation of how the project and activities speak to issues of diversity, equity, and inclusion, as understood by you, in relation to the teaching of writing, and in conversation with the English department’s strategic plan, if applicable

-- an articulation of the concrete outcomes and contributions of your project to our broader teaching community, to our students, and to others, and a detail on what aspects of your work will be presented/shared publicly
+- an articulation of the concrete outcomes and contribution(s) of your project to our broader teaching community, to our students, and/or to others

 - Names and emails of all core participants that identifies 1-2 lead facilitator(s).